 Well, that’s why you need to talk to your audience and find their pain points.
 Grow and Convert have a trademark Pain Point SEO strategy for their clients.
 It turns the traditional way of approaching keyword research upside down.

 As they prioritize the customer pain points, they can map the search intent to the buyer’s journey.
 Hence, they often find posts that get a few thousand visitors converting 10 times than the posts that get tens of thousands of visitors.

 Nat Eliason leveraged the pain point SEO strategy and saw a 300% increase in revenue while the traffic only increased by 175% in that period.

 8. Content Marketing Starts Showing Results Only After Six Months, So Stay Patient

-Most blogs fails because they don’t stick with their strategies.
+Most blogs fail because they don’t stick with their strategies.
 Lack of execution can’t save you even when you’re creating the most creative and disruptive content.
 Document your strategy, attach dates on your calendar, and then stay the course (those deadlines aren’t suggestions, yo!)

 How long does content marketing take to start driving significant traffic and conversions?

 Well, if you’re relying on search engines to index and rank your content, then it can take six months.
-However, you’ll likely also launch off-site content marketing campaigns to get in front of a new audience, build backlinks, and the like.
+However, you’ll probably also launch off-site content marketing campaigns to get in front of a new audience, build backlinks, and the like.
 It might take you 6-12 months to see the results.